 Figure 8.5.2-1: AI/ML model information storage procedure

 1. The model repository consumer (e.g. MTME-enhanced ADAES or AIML enablement server) sends an AI/ML model information storage request to the model repository to store a model.
 The model included in the request can be one trained by the repository consumer or its information can be provisioned to the repository consumer.
-The request contains information of the AI/ML model (or a model profile) such as the analytics ID(s) for which the model can be used, requirements of using the model (e.g., required computing power), information of the training data with which the model is trained, metadata, etc.
+The request contains information elements as described in Table 8.5.4.1-1.

+NOTE 1: The detailed definition of the security requirements within the ML model storage requirements is within SA3 scope.

+NOTE 2: The details of the ML model storage are to be specified in the normative stage.

-2. Upon receiving the request, the model repository processes the request and records information of the AI/ML model (e.g., by creating an AI/ML model profile).
+2. Upon receiving the request, the model repository verifies if the model repository consumer is authorized to store the ML model identified by Analytics ID and/or list of the allowed vendors provided within the ML model profile attribute.
+If the AI/ML model repository consumer is authorized, the model repository processes the request and records information of the AI/ML model (e.g., by creating an AI/ML model profile).
 The model repository sends a response to the model repository consumer (e.g., MTME-enhanced ADAES or AIML enablement server) with an identifier of the created AI/ML model profile.

-NOTE 1: The model repository may be implemented by A-ADRF.
+NOTE 3: The model repository may be implemented by A-ADRF.